franss22/NotasWestmarch/Mesas/T59 - El estudio del Cuarzo.md

 7. Crystal Reservoir x3 (lvl 1-3 tattoo, when aplying it to your body you decide any spell, uses 8+profx2 for dc, profx2 for Attack bonus)
 8. Crystalized Convenientium x4
 9. Spell gem lvl 2, 3, 4
+10. 10 pots of supreme healing

+- 581,339 gp in coinage:
+	- 35,000 pp
+	- 230,000 gp
+	- 13,000 sp
+	- 3,900 cp

+Each coffer rolls a d20 and gets d20% of the total coins 1d8 100gp gems per coffer

+every 2 rooms: 1d6: on a 1, random encounter
+on a 6, roll a d20, on a 20, arallanqu attacks

+Colores:
+teal ->Turquesa
+amber -> ambar
+chartreuse -> cartujo